Dong Fangxiao: Age falsification controversy

 During her competitive career, Dong competed under a passport that gave her date of birth as 20 January 1983.
 However, when she was certified to work as a technical official at the 2008 Summer Olympics, she was registered with a 23 January 1986 birthdate.
 In addition, Dong gave the same date of birth on her CV.
 The 1986 birthdate would have made her 13 in 1999 and 14 at the Olympics – two years below the minimum age required by the International Federation of Gymnastics.

 After an investigation, the FIG ruled that Dong had been underage and ineligible to compete as a senior in 1999 and 2000.
 Consequently, Dong's scores from both the 1999 Worlds and 2000 Olympics were nullified.
 In April 2010, the International Olympic Committee stripped the 2000 Chinese Olympic gymnastics team of its bronze medal in the team competition.
 The Chinese team was also stripped of their team medals from the 1999 World Championships.
 In addition, the FIG billed the Chinese Gymnastics Federation for the cost of the inquiry.

 Chinese sports fans were critical of the Chinese sport governing body, rather than the International Olympic Committee, as being pushed to compete underage caused her irreparable knee damage.
 Netease sports columnist Li Jiayang wrote "Competing for her local team in the Chinese National Games, she damaged her knee permanently, in order to win an Olympic medal for the national team, her age was hidden (I don't dare to use the word 'falsify' which may cause trouble) and she has been humiliated.
 It’s enough to make you cry.”

 Personal life

 As of 2010, Dong Fangxiao lives in New Zealand with her husband, where she works as a gymnastics coach at Eastern Suburbs Gymnastics club.
-As of 2015, she had a baby boy, born in 2014.